OpenSourceEBike/OpenSourceEBike.github.io/build_EBike_Bafang_M500/build_EBike_Bafang_M500.md

 # VESC Motor controller

+The main task of VESC Motor controller is to drive the motor, make it rotate with motor current / torque, specified by the EBike board software.

 The VESC motor controller I use is the [FLIPSKY Mini FSESC6.7](https://flipsky.net/products/flipsky-mini-fsesc6-7-pro-70a-base-on-vesc6-6-with-aluminum-anodized-heat-sink).
 It can handle a continuous current of 70A, while I am looking to use only 12A.
 Also it supports a battery from 14V up to 48V, and I am using a 48V one.

 ![](FLIPSKY_Mini_FSESC6.7-1.png)